geodynamics/aspect/benchmarks/gravity_thin_shell/doc/gravity_thin_shell.md

-The accuracy of the calculations increases with $I$ but so does the time spent in the postprocessor: for $I\in\{-1,0,1,2\}$ this time was about 18, 132, 440 and 1040&nbsp;s respectively.
+The accuracy of the calculations increases with $I$ but so does the time spent in the postprocessor: for $I\in\{-1,0,1,2\}$ this time was about 18, 132, 440 and 1040 s respectively.
 This is easily explained when one realizes that increasing $I$ from 0 to 1 means that the number of GLQ points per cell goes from $2^3=8$ to $3^3=27$, i.e. a $3.375$ increase in operations for the same number of cells and measurement points.
 The time spent in the postprocessor